-REACH is a webVR platform created by the Emblematic Group to make volumetric VR production more accessible for storytellers.
-Made in partnership with Mozilla with webVR, REACH makes volumetric VR creation more accessible and lowers the barrier to distribution.
+Reach.love is a webVR platform created by the Emblematic Group to make volumetric VR production more accessible for storytellers.
+Made in partnership with Mozilla with webVR, Reach.love makes volumetric VR creation more accessible and lowers the barrier to distribution.
 Reach.love allows users to operate a simple drag-and-drop web interface to place scans of people and objects into high-resolution 3D environments, which can be selected from a library or uploaded on their own.
 Users can then upload their 3D video assets, edit their projects, and share their results through a web link without need for any downloads.
 Currently, Reach.love is at a beta phase, and many find it most useful to prototype scenes or create project trailers.

-Self-described by its founder, Nonny de la Peña, as a mix between “Youtube and Squarespace for VR,” REACH VR is designed to make volumetric VR storytelling available to creators without a coding background.
-REACH VR can be used by educators to provide virtual field trips, by journalists to tell more immersive stories, and for many other storytelling applications.
+Self-described by its founder, Nonny de la Peña, as a mix between “Youtube and Squarespace for VR,” Reach.love is designed to make volumetric VR storytelling available to creators without a coding background.
+Reach.love can be used by educators to provide virtual field trips, by journalists to tell more immersive stories, and for many other storytelling applications.